keboola/developers-docs/cli/commands/template/test/create/index.md

 ## Options

 `--test-name <string>`
-: run only a test with specified name
+: run only a test with a specified name

 `--inputs-file <string>`
 : path to a file with the template inputs